mc-cat-tty/Packmate/README_EN.md

 In FILE mode you'll have to press appropriate button in a sidebar to start processing a file.
 Click at a stream to view a list of packets;
 you can click a button in the sidebar to switch between binary and text views.

+To decrypt TLS, put the private key used to generate a certificate into the `rsa_keys` folder.

 ### Shortcuts
 To quickly navigate streams you can use the following shortcuts: